 (a) The letter of caution requires a signed reply acknowledging that the employee understands the policies and ramifications of future incidents.

 (b) The system manager will suspend the employee’s AIS access until the ISSO retrains and retests the employee on proper AIS procedures.

 (4) Fourth infraction—After affirmative adjudication and determination that a fourth and/or subsequent infraction within the current 3-year window has occurred, the DS/IS/APD Division Chief will send a letter informing the employee that in the event an appeal of the infraction is denied or not submitted within 30 calendar days:

-(a) DS/IS/APD will refer a Report of Investigation to HR/ER for appropriate disciplinary action, which includes:
+(a) DS/IS/APD will refer a Report of Investigation to GTM/ER for appropriate disciplinary action, which includes:

 All infractions occurring “within the current 3-year moving window;”

 Other valid cyber and information security incidents under 12 FAM 550.